 911 Dispatcher Salary

-A 911 Dispatcher earns an average wage of $16.02 per hour.
+A 911 Dispatcher earns an average wage of $16.29 per hour.
+People in this job generally don't have more than 20 years' experience.
 Skills that are associated with high pay for this job are Multitasking and Systems Computer/Console Operations.
-Experience has a moderate effect on income for this job.
-People in this job generally don't have more than 20 years' experience.

 Job Description for 911 Dispatcher